ch-lukas/Demo-iDAAS-Connect-HL7/README.md

 2. Open PowerShell --> Navigate to your newly created folder (e.g. "C:\Projects")
 3. Clone this iDaaS demo project by typing "git clone https://github.com/ch-lukas/Demo-iDAAS-Connect-HL7.git"

-### VSCode Prep
+#### Visual Studio Code Prep
-1. Install VSCode is you do not already have a copy (e.g. https://code.visualstudio.com/download)
+1. Install if you do not already have a copy (e.g. https://code.visualstudio.com/download)
-2. Open VSCode
+2. Open Visual Studio Code
 3. Load project by clicking on "File/Open Folder" --> Select project (e.g. "C:\Projects\Demo-iDAAS-Connect-HL7")
 3. We need to activate and prepare the terminal --> Click "Terminal/New Terminal" --> Click on the drop-down box that currently says "1: powershell" and select "Select Default Shell" and select "Git Bash" --> Close the terminal and re-open it (it should now have bash selected)